The value of great customer service in generating additional sales cannot be overstated.

 Brian Tracy describes the most effective sales method is to “approach each customer with the idea of helping him or her solve a problem or achieve a goal, not of selling a product or service.”

-This puts your customer service team in a uniquely strong position to make a sale, as they are already there primarily to solve your customer’s problems.
+This puts your customer support team in a uniquely strong position to make a sale, as they are already there primarily to solve your customer’s problems.

 Make sure your customer service training included understanding who your customers are and the problems your products solve for them.

 This will enable your customer service teams to recommend products to solve a customer’s problem.